Your ‘how to ask to leave work early’ email (a template)

 6. Of course, you could use a direct message through MS Teams (or whatever your corporate standard is) to achieve this, but my word of caution is that you’ll need to be sure that your boss is a regular and competent user of the technology.

-OK, so onto the model email.
+OK, so onto the model email that will help you how to ask to leave work early.
 Here goes:

 Subject: Request to leave work early [when]